Version française ICI

 Morning: Take Your Time

 Any vacay should get off to a slow start, and there’s nothing better than some down time in one of the city’s many cafés.
 Café Loka & Bistro, The Happy Baker, Café Beaverbrook, and Chess Piece Pâtisserie offer lots of yummy beverages and treats to try.
 Feeling like something extra decadent?
 Stop by The Donut Bar for a “fresh-to-death” gourmet donut.
 If you’re in town on a weekend, a stroll through a market is a must.
-There are a few in the city: the traditional Boyce Farmers’ Market and the The Cultural Market, open on Saturday mornings, and the Northside Market open through the day both Saturday and Sunday.
+The traditional Boyce Farmers’ Market and the newer Cultural Market are open on Saturday mornings.

 Afternoon: Strap on Your Skis